Chapter 5: Morphology

 Because affixes by definition need to attach to a base, only roots can be free.
 In English most roots are free, but we do have a few roots that can’t occur on their own.
 For example, the root -whelmed, which occurs in overwhelmed and underwhelmed, can’t occur on its own as *whelmed.

-By contrast, in many other languages all (or most) roots are bound, because they always have to occur with at least some morphology.
+In many other languages, though, all (or most) roots are bound, because they always have to occur with at least some morphology.
 This is the case for verbs in French and the other Romance languages, for example; it was also the case for Latin, which is why the roots nat- and libr- were shown with hyphens above.

 We show that morphemes are bound by putting hyphens either before or after them, on the side that they attach to other morphemes.
 This applies to bound roots as well as to affixes.